 6. Hyde Park

 Amidst all the commotion of the business district, Hyde Park is a refuge of shady picnic spots, sprawling lawns, fountains, flowers, and fig trees.
 Similar to a mini Central Park, this was named after Hyde Park in London.
-Constructed by convict labor from 1817 to 1819, the Hyde Park Barracks was placed back to its original condition in 1975 and currently houses a museum portraying the lives of the first-ever involuntary settlers.
+Constructed by convict labour from 1817 to 1819, the Hyde Park Barracks was placed back to its original condition in 1975 and currently houses a museum portraying the lives of the first-ever involuntary settlers.
 The Australian Museum can be found on the east side of Hyde Park, with the country’s most extensive collection of natural history.

 7. Macquarie Street